flarum/docs/docs/extend/routes.md

 [JSON:API]: #json_api

 This is an incomplete list of endpoints which Flarum provides.
-Please note that extension may provide new endpoints or extend existing ones.
+Please note that [extension may provide new endpoints][data-api-endpoints] or extend existing ones.
 Please add those you use.